qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_with_firmware.rst

            -  ``QCS8300_dspso.zip``
            -  ``QCS8300_fw.zip``

 Build a BSP image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The BSP image build has software components for the Qualcomm device support and software features applicable to the Qualcomm SoCs.
+The BSP image build has software components to support the Qualcomm device and software features applicable to the Qualcomm SoCs.
 This build includes a reference distribution configuration for the Qualcomm development kits.

 1. Download Qualcomm Yocto and the supporting layers.
 For the ``<meta-qcom-release-tag>`` information, see the section *Build-critical release tags* in the `Release Notes <https://docs.qualcomm.com/doc/80-80020-300/>`__.